 Johan Schot is Professor of Global History and Sustainability Transitions at the Centre for Global Challenges at Utrecht University.
-He is Academic Director of the Transformative Innovation Policy Consortium and the Deep Transitions research project coordinated from the Science Policy Research Unit at the University of Sussex Business School.
-He was previously Director of the Unit (SPRU) from 2014 to 2018.
+He is Academic Director of the Transformative Innovation Policy Consortium (TIPC) and the Deep Transitions research project coordinated from the Science Policy Research Unit at the University of Sussex Business School.

 Johan’s twitter bio saliently describes him as a ‘traveller through time’.
 This expression perfectly encapsulates the fascination and esteem he distinguishes for history with its power to illuminate the past and the future.
 Inspired and driven by the historical imagination, his research focuses on identifying the theories, concepts and narratives that have contributed to transition, change and development in our global society.
 His two main strands of work orientate around developing Transformative Innovation Policy (TIP), through the Transformative Innovation Policy Consortium (TIPC), to meet the needs of the world in the 21st century; and growing the theory of the Second Deep Transition which he believes is occurring in the world today and that is the root of our current issues.
 He has also published extensively on the creation of the EU, examining how the EU’s ‘Europe’ came to be by identifying the issues which highlight the possible reasons for its current obstacles and difficulties with his book Writing the Rules for Europe.